donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ## 10.2.4	Discovery attributes

 The researcher must add both general and neuroscience-specific attributes that allow the DSC to be found on the web.
 The neuroscience-specific attributes allow the DSC to be found independently from the original publication.
-The general metadata, which all pertain to the publication, are the following:
+The general attributes, which all pertain to the publication, are the following:

 1. Title of the publication
 2. List of all co-authors